 While it could be tempting to construct diagnostic tests based on $\hat{d} _{n}$ (or a properly normalized version, such as $\sqrt{n}\hat{d}_{n}$), such tests would suffer from at least two important drawbacks.
-First, its large-$n$ asymptotic properties would depend on the particular bootstrap application of interest, and would often be very difficult to derive, as they would require to study higher order asymptotic expansions of $\hat{G}_{n}$.
-Second, since $\hat{d}_{n}$ is a function of the data, these tests would generally give rise to a pre-testing bias.
+First, their large-$n$ asymptotic properties would depend on the particular bootstrap application of interest, and would often be very difficult to derive, as they require studying higher-order asymptotic expansions of $\hat{G}_{n}$.
+Second, since $\hat{d}_{n}$ is a function of the data, these tests might give rise to a pre-testing bias.

-We show that these drawbacks disappear if inference, rather than being based on $\hat{d}_{n}$, is based on its approximation $\hat{d}_{n,m}^{\ast}$, where $m$ and $n$ diverges \emph{jointly }under the requirement that $m$ cannot be too large when $n$ is finite.
+We show that these drawbacks disappear if inference, rather than being based on $\hat{d}_{n}$, is based on its approximation $\hat{d}_{n,m}^{\ast}$, where $m$ and $n$ diverge \emph{jointly }under the requirement that $m$ cannot be too large when $n$ is finite.
 This asymptotic regime differs from the standard sequential bootstrap asymptotics, where $m\rightarrow\infty$ first (such that $\hat{G}_{n,m}^{\ast}-\hat{G}_{n}\approx0$) followed by $n\rightarrow\infty$ (such that $\hat{G}_{n}-\Phi\approx0$); see Andrews and Buchinsky (2000).
 In particular, we show that when $m$ and $n$ diverge jointly, with $m$ diverging at a proper rate relative to $n$, a test with a known asymptotic distribution and based on the bootstrap statistic $\hat{d}_{n,m}^{\ast}$ can be designed to assess specification invalidity.
-This approach has the further advantage to be computationally straightforward to implement, as it just requires to use the set of $m$ bootstrap repetitions to compute $\hat{d}_{n,m}^{\ast}$.
+Moreover, this approach is computationally straightforward, as it just requires to use the set of $m$ bootstrap repetitions to compute $\hat{d}_{n,m}^{\ast}$.
 Put differently, it is equivalent to the application of distance-based normality tests to the set of $m$ bootstrap repetitions, with different normality tests corresponding to different choices of the employed \mbox{(semi)}norm $\parallel\cdot\parallel$.
-Finally, it can be performed using the same critical values in a broad range of applications, and\ consistently detect deviations from asymptotic Gaussianity.
+Finally, it can be performed using the same critical values in a broad range of applications, and\ consistently detects deviations from asymptotic Gaussianity.